eduMFA/eduMFA/doc/installation/pip.rst

 appropriate privileges is needed.
 The following SQL commands will create the database as well as a user in `MySQL`::

-    CREATE DATABASE pi;
+    CREATE DATABASE edumfa;
     CREATE USER "edumfa"@"localhost" IDENTIFIED BY "<dbsecret>";
-    GRANT ALL PRIVILEGES ON pi.* TO "edumfa"@"localhost";
+    GRANT ALL PRIVILEGES ON edumfa.* TO "edumfa"@"localhost";

 You must then add the database name, user and password to your `edumfa.cfg`.
 See :ref:`cfgfile` for more information on the configuration.